cecifernandez/APIsocmed/README.md

 ## Overview

-This is a C# API for a social media currently in development.
+This is a C# API for a social media currently under development.
 This API is built using JWT for authentication, Entity Framework as ORM and SQL Server as a database.

 ### Features

 - Log in.
 - Register.
 - Create posts.
+- Follow and unfollow users.
+- Connect account with Spotify-

 ### Technologies Used